allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 - Some patients only take antihistamines before doses for the first few days of each new updose / step.
 - Some patients have very infrequent mild symptoms, and only take antihistamines after mild symptoms occur

+= About giving doses
 *Q: Should my child avoid NSAIDs (non-steroidal anti-inflammatory drugs) during OIT?*\
+Yes.
 In general, NSAIDs should be avoided.
 While good for pain, they can make it easier for reactions to OIT doses to occur in some patients.
+Examples of NSAIDs include: ibuprofen (Advil, Motrin) and naproxen (Aleve).
 We suggest Tylenol instead.
-Examples of NSAIDs include: ibuprofen (Advil, Motrin) and naproxen (Aleve).

 *Q: What if my child is going to have an unrelated surgery?*\
 Contact your doctor / allergy team to discuss.